Third country nationals

 To apply, you need to register and present a biometric passport or other Ukrainian identification documents, and leave fingerprints and have your photo taken at the Swedish Migration Agency.
 They will also answer questions regarding this process.

 Be aware that a number of fake websites claim to be official Etias websites, asking users to register sensitive information like name, passport number and credit card details.
-Do not enter any personal data for you or anyone else on sites claiming to represent Etias.
+Do not enter any personal data for you or anyone else on sites claiming to represent ETIAS.
 If you already have submitted your information you should report it to the police in your country of residence.

 Etias logga